Thursday Night Baseball

-Thursday Night Baseball is the de facto branding used for live game telecasts of Major League Baseball on Thursday nights.
+USA Network was the first network to consistently air Major League Baseball games on Thursday night with USA Network Thursday Night Baseball from 1979 to 1983.
+Thursday night baseball games returned in 1989 with the move of ABC's games in the networks' final season of coverage until 2020.

+ESPN has aired games on Thursday nights since 2003.
+ESPN aired weekly Thursday Night games from 2003 to 2006 and has aired a limited amount of games, including an exclusive Opening Day game since 2017, after 2006.

+Fox Sports has aired games on Thursday nights in two different iterations.
+First from 1997 to 2001 on Fox Sports Network and Fox Family, and since 2014 on Fox Sports 1 and Fox.
+Fox has aired a limited amount of Baseball Night in America games on Thursday nights since 2019.

 History

 USA Network Thursday Night Baseball (1979–1983)

-From 1979 to 1983, the USA Network broadcast Major League Baseball games under the Thursday Game of the Week banner.
+From 1979 to 1983, the USA Network broadcast Major League Baseball games on Thursday nights.

 The series began April 26, 1979 with a doubleheader: Cleveland at Kansas City (Jim Woods/Bud Harrelson) followed by Baltimore at California (Monte Moore/Maury Wills).
 The second game of the night was typically, based out of the West Coast.
 The games were usually blacked out of the competing teams' cities.
 Once in a while, when USA did a repeat of the telecast late at night, local cities were allowed to show the rerun.

 From 1980 to 1981, Woods and Nelson Briles (replacing Harrelson) did the early games (except for a game at Montreal on October 2, 1980, which reunited Woods with onetime Boston Red Sox radio partner Ned Martin), while Moore and Wes Parker (replacing Wills) called the late game.

 In 1982, doubleheaders did not start until June 17.
 Prior to the doubleheaders starting, Moore and Parker did the individual game until then.
 When the doubleheaders finally began, Moore and Parker moved over to the late game for the rest of the year.
 Meanwhile, Eddie Doucette (replacing Jim Woods) and Nelson Briles were assigned to call the early game.

 USA continued with the plan of not starting doubleheaders until June in the final year of the package in 1983.
 Steve Zabriskie and Al Albert filled in for Eddie Doucette in September 1982 (Steve Grad also occasionally substituted) while Albert replaced Doucette for a game or more in 1983.

 ABC's Thursday Night Baseball (1989)

 In 1989, the ABC network aired Thursday night Major League Baseball games after having broadcast Monday Night Baseball (and occasional Sunday afternoon games) since 1976.
-This was ABC's final year of consecutive baseball coverage (teaming with NBC, which had telecast Saturday afternoon games since 1966 and Major League Baseball in general since 1947) due to CBS signing a four-year contract (spanning from 1990 to 1993) to become the exclusive national broadcast network provider for Major League Baseball games.
+This was ABC's final year of consecutive baseball coverage (alongside NBC, which had telecast Saturday afternoon games since 1966 and Major League Baseball in general since 1947) due to CBS signing a four-year contract (spanning from 1990 to 1993) to become the exclusive national broadcast network provider for Major League Baseball games.

-Al Michaels, Jim Palmer, and Tim McCarver formed ABC's lead broadcast team.
-Meanwhile, Gary Thorne was the backup play-by-play man alongside Joe Morgan (who had worked with Gary Bender the previous season) on color commentary.
+Al Michaels, Jim Palmer, and Tim McCarver formed ABC's lead broadcast team, while Gary Thorne and Joe Morgan were the second team.